Clark State Community College / Springfield Regional School of Nursing

 Upon completion of an Associate of Applied Science degree in Registered Nursing, a graduate will be able to:

-The Paramedic to RN program is a space limited program that admits students once a year in fall semester.
+Admission Requirements The Paramedic to RN program is a space limited program that admits students once a year in fall semester.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the Paramedic to RN program.
+Applicants must complete the TEAS test (Test of Essential Academic Skills).
 Completion of the minimum requirements and application to the program does not guarantee admission.
 Entry to the nursing program is competitive and based on academic achievements.
-Detailed information about the Paramedic to RN program’s competitive admission criteria, process, timeline, and forms are available in the Petitioning/Application Process for Health programs area of Clark State’s website.
+Detailed information about the Paramedic to RN program’s competitive admission criteria, process, timeline, and forms are available on the RN - Paramedic to RN transition petition page.

 Transition students must also meet health requirements, show proof of health insurance,have current healthcare provider cardiopulmonary resuscitation (CPR/BLS) certification, and meet criminal background check and drug screen requirements before starting the program.

 Students must update health requirements, criminal background checks, and drug screens in accordance with program and clinical agency policies.
 Additional information about these requirements is provided at the nursing program orientation sessions that are required for all students who have been accepted to start the program.
 Students must complete these requirements at their own expense.
 Students will be billed for liability insurance for each year of clinical courses as part of a course fee.

 All students enrolled in NUR 2239 are required to enroll in the Virtual ATI review.